 How long does it take to update a Superannuation Trust Deed?

-If you have selected to have your Amendment printed, bound and couriered, documents will be delivered to the Sydney metropolitan area within about 4 hours of receiving an order.
-Orders received before 12 midday are usually delivered the same day.
-Documents being sent to Brisbane and Melbourne will be sent by overnight courier for next day delivery (order must be received by 4pm for delivery the next day) and within a couple of days to Perth and regional areas.
+We are able to deliver our full service couriered product to the Sydney metropolitan area within about 6 hours of receiving an order.
+Orders received before 11am are usually delivered the same day.
+Documents being sent to Brisbane and Melbourne will be sent by courier or express post and are often delivered the next day (orders must be received by 11am for delivery the next day) and within a couple of days to Perth and regional areas.

 What is a Superannuation Trust?